Love Is Terribly Inconvenient. My Ex Alexander & My New Pup Koko. By Dish Stanley

 That probably explains why her training is not going smoothly.

-The very first naughty thing she did was bring a stick back with her from the park, jump on a dining room chair and start to play on top of my new black marble Saarinen dining room table.
+The very first naughty thing she did was bring a stick back with her from the park, jump onto my new black marble Saarinen dining room table.
 She scratched it.

 Here she is with a stick in her mouth, having crawled on top of my new marble dining room table.
 Look at those large beautiful brown eyes though.